explosion/spaCy/website/docs/usage/layers-architectures.md

 if the types don't match, they almost surely _won't_ be compatible.
 This little bit of validation goes a long way, especially if you [configure your editor](https://thinc.ai/docs/usage-type-checking) or other tools to highlight these errors early.
-Thinc will also verify that your types match correctly when your config file is processed at the beginning of training.
+The config file is also validated at the beginning of training, to verify that all the types match correctly.

 <Infobox title="Tip: Static type checking in your editor" emoji="💡">